CraftLight-Network/Wrench/README.md

 `channels.counting.enabled`: Whether or not the counting minigame channel is enabled. [true / false]
 `channels.counting.channelIDs`: List of channel IDs to allow the counting minigame in.
 [Discord channel ID]
 `channels.log.enabled`: Whether or not the log channel is enabled. [true / false]
-`channels.log.channelIDs`: List of channel IDs to send logs in.
+`channels.log.channelID`: What channel to send logs in.
 [Discord channel ID]
 `channels.log.modules`: What modules the logger will log.
 Modules: `moderation` (AutoMod), `server` (Region, Role, etc. changes), `member` (Join/Leave, Bans, etc.), `channel` (Channel changes), `emoji`
 &nbsp;<sub>_All modules are booleans (true / false)_</sub>